chook81/microsoft-graph-docs/api-reference/beta/resources/synchronization-overview.md

 ## Working with the synchronization API

-Working with synchronization API primarily involves accessing the [synchronizationJob] and [synchronizationSchema] resources.
-To find your [synchronizationJob] resource, you need to know know the ID of the service principal object that the synchronization job belongs to.
+Working with synchronization API primarily involves accessing the [synchronizationJob](synchronization_synchronizationjob.md) and [synchronizationSchema](synchronization_synchronizationschema.md) resources.
+To find your [synchronizationJob](synchronization_synchronizationjob.md) resource, you need to know the ID of the service principal object that the synchronization job belongs to.
 The following examples show you how to work with the **synchronizationJob** and **synchronizationSchema** resources.

 ### Find the service principal object